Battle Creek Lawyer

 Contact our Battle Creek personal injury lawyers today to learn more during a free, no-obligation consultation.

 Filing Workers’ Compensation & Social Security Disability Claims

 If you are hurt at work or have a medical condition that prevents you from working, you could be entitled to workers’ compensation and/or Social Security disability.
 These are two separate programs, but both offer assistance to those who cannot obtain gainful employment due to disabling injuries, illnesses, and medical conditions.

 At Bahrie Law, our Battle Creek workers’ compensation and SSD attorneys can help you with all aspects of your claim.
 From determining whether you are eligible to filing the initial claim to appealing a claim denial, our team will be there for you every step of the way.
 We understand how important it is that you get the benefits you are owed so that you can continue paying your medical bills and everyday expenses.
 We have extensive experience in this area of law and know the local court systems and various state and federal processes involved.
 Reach out to us today to schedule an appointment for a free initial consultation.

 A Legal Team You Can Trust

-It is never easy to face a serious injury or disability, divorce or child custody dispute, or criminal charge or arrest.
+It is never easy to face a serious injury or disability.
 But with Bahrie Law on your side, you can have confidence knowing that our team of experienced and dedicated attorneys is looking out for your best interests.
 We understand the stakes, and we know what challenges you face.
 Our Battle Creek attorneys are here to help ensure you fully understand your options and can make the most informed decisions about your case.

 No matter your legal needs, you can trust Bahrie Law to be there for you.
 We are happy to take your call and answer any questions you may have about our services in Calhoun County and throughout the state.
 We can help you set up an appointment with our legal team so that you can discuss the specifics of your legal situation at no cost and with zero obligation.